My Dog's Front Paw is Curling Under - Knuckling in Dogs

 See files for Dogs

-If you see your dog's paw curling under, it is understandable to grow concerned.
+If you see your dog's paw curling under itself, it is understandable to grow concerned.
 Since our dogs are usually so active and eager to explore, limitation of their movement results in a serious decrease in their quality of life.
-We may not even notice our dog's paw curling under at first.
+We may not even notice our dog's paw folding under at first.
 As the process is often gradual, being observant for symptoms is imperative.
 Early detection means diagnosis and treatment can be carried out and improve the prognosis.
 A dog's paw curling under is known as knuckling.
 The causes of knuckling in dogs are varied, but all require our attention.

-If you notice that your dog's front paw is curling under, then AnimalWised looks at the possible reasons this may occur.
+If you notice that your dog's front paw is curling under, AnimalWised looks at the possible reasons this may occur.
 We also look at the treatment options available so that we can do our best to prevent permanent damage.

 What is knuckling in dogs?

 Digitigrade animals have relatively long carpal and tarsal bones.
 This helps them maintain purchase on the ground, as well as allow for speed and agility.
-Digitgrade animals generally move faster than animals which walk on their foot pads.
+Digitigrade animals generally move faster than animals which walk on their foot pads.

 Causes of knuckling in dogs

 Since knuckling in dogs is a physical symptom, it is understandable you might think the root cause is also physical.
-While this is possible, it is actually more common for a neurological disorder to lead to thus phenomenon.
+While this is possible, it is actually more common for a neurological disorder to lead to this phenomenon.
 Also, there may be a genetic predisposition due to certain health problems being passed on through generations.
 The major causes of knuckling in dogs are:

 - Trauma: if the dog is in an accident, it is possible their paw will become damaged to the point they cannot walk on it properly.
-Whether in a road accident, getting caught in a trap or other possible problems, this can lead to knuckling.
+Whether in a road accident, getting caught in a trap or other possible injuries, this can lead to knuckling.

 - Neurological disorders: when the brain is damaged, either by age, trauma or disease, the neurons don't function and the dog is unable to send the proper signals to their extremities.
+Neurological disorders often affect senior dogs due to the deteriorating effects of age.

 Proprioception in dogs

 Proprioception, also known as kinesthesia, is the body's ability to sense its body position and movement.
 It is sometimes known as the dog's ‘sixth sense’.
-However, when this sense does not work properly, it may mean there is proprioceptive deficit (CP deficit).
+When this sense does not work properly, it may mean there is proprioceptive deficit (CP deficit).
 This means the dog is no longer able to innately recognize when their paws are being utilized correctly.
 This may mean the dog is knuckling without even being aware of it.

 If the dog has a neurological disorder, a spinal injury or another problem affecting their central nervous system, then knuckling may occur.
 To regain proprioception, the dog will have to have the underlying cause treated first before looking at the paw specifically.
+This may stop the dog paws folding over, but prolong CP deficit can cause irreprable damage.

 Treatment of knuckling in dogs

 For genetic disorders, we need to take the dog to the vet as soon as we observe any problems.
 There may not be anything they can do to cure the problem, but there are ways we can manage the symptoms and try to prevent it progressing.
 Depending on the problem, this will be a mixture of medications and practical care.
+This may include special paw braces for dogs to prevent curling, something we explore in the next section.

 Ensure the dog has a balanced diet with complete nutrition.
 Walk the dog regularly and be alert to any injuries they may sustain when exercising.
-Also, intelligence games and cognitive training for your dog can help to keep their brain sharp and is ideal to prevent degeneration.
+Intelligence games and cognitive training for your dog can help to keep their brain sharp and is ideal to prevent degeneration.
 Keeping their nails properly trimmed is also very useful in preventing knuckling since overgrown nails can cause serious damage to their paws.

 Foot brace for dogs